archive567/readme-lhs/readme.md

     readme

 and it should chirp back a cheery "ok".

+If you dont want to pollute the global `~/.local/bin`, you can drop back to

+    stack new project-name readme-lhs
+    cd project-name
+    stack build
+    $(stack path --local-install-root)/bin/readme

 The [template file](other/readme-lhs.hsfiles) can always be edited, renamed etc and dropped into a directory, and stack will find it.